Love and Grief in the Shadow of Psychedelic Narcissism

 Psychedelic Harms

-• Shine Collective — a US-based not-for-profit organization that offers survivor-led peer support groups, public education programming, and ethics consultations for communities engaged in altered states of consciousness practices.
+• Shine Collective — a US-based not-for-profit organization that offers survivor-led peer-led support groups, public education programming, and ethics consultations for communities engaged in altered states of consciousness practices.

 • ICEERS Support Center has extensive experience supporting people going through difficult processes with psychoactive plants, including abuse in the space.